Catholic Life of Our School

 The Catholic RE scheme ‘Living and Growing as the People of God’ is followed throughout the school.
 This is supplemented by work on the saints and stories from the Old and New Testaments, circle time sessions and Personal, Social and Health Education.

-Relationships and Sex Education is taught formally in all classes using Diocesan approved schemes, ‘All that I am’ and ‘A Journey in Love’, and is integrated into Science and RE.
+Relationships and Health Education is taught formally in all classes using the Tenten resource ‘Life to the Full’, and is also integrated into PE, Science and RE.

 Our parish priest, Father Jan, and our Deacon, Rev. Bowyer, work closely with school staff and families, to help prepare year 3 pupils for the Sacraments of Reconciliation and First Holy Communion, whilst pupils in Year 6 prepare for Confirmation.